cislune/DEM-Calibration-Project-Chrono/README.md

 # Codebase Overview

-**PREVIEW THIS FILE IN VS CODE OR CURSOR IDE USING Ctrl+Shift+V ON WINDOWS/LINUX** This document explains the purpose of the core files in this project and how they work together.
+This document explains the purpose of the core files in this project and how they work together.
 The files are listed in the order they are typically used.

 ---

 ## 1. `config.py` — **Central Settings File**

 **Purpose:**
 This file is the **control panel** for the entire project.
-All important parameters live here.
-If you want to change how the simulation behaves, this is usually the **only file you need to edit**.
+All important parameters are defined here.
+If changes to simulation behavior are required, this is typically the **only file that needs to be edited**.

 ### What this file controls:
 - Terrain properties (grain size, stiffness, friction)
-- Wheel (Baseline,TREAD Coupon Wheel) properties (radius, width, weight)
+- Wheel (Baseline, TREAD Coupon Wheel) properties (radius, width, weight)
 - Gravity and simulation timing
 - Slip values to test
 - Output folders and file names